penoonan/app/README.md

 ##Getting Started

-The best way to install sketch is through composer.
-You can do it in one line:
+The best way to install sketch is by using [Composer](http://www.getcomposer.org).
+You can do it in one command:

 * `composer create-project sketch/app -s dev sketch --prefer-dist`